-When it comes to building a deck, there a wide array of materials to choose from.
-One of the materials that has grown rapidly in terms of popularity is PVC decking.
+When it comes to building a deck, there is a wide array of materials to choose from.
+One of the materials that have grown rapidly in terms of popularity is PVC decking.
 Though it is interchangeably used with terms like “composite decking” or “polymer decking”, there are differences between these materials.

 PVC decking is made of a type of plastic known as polyvinyl chloride.
 It does not use organic material, which means that it can be engineered to avoid some of the issues that face organic decking.
 It is generally a lot more durable and capable of holding up against moisture exposure than those natural materials.
 This is partially why the cost of PVC decking is slightly higher than most woods.

 The most important thing to remember about PVC decking is that it is made without the use of organic materials.
 Organic materials, which encompass wood decks, use natural materials.
 The reason is that they are both more cost-effective and more environmentally responsible.

 Because there are no organic materials within PVC decking, which is made of polyvinyl chloride, it is not susceptible to some of the issues that most wood decking contends with.
 Though PVC decking and composite decking are often times interchangeably used, there are differences between the two.

 Realizing the differences between PVC and composite or vinyl decking is crucial.
 Though they are often times used interchangeably at the consumer level, there are a couple of major differences between each material.

 PVC deck boards, for instance, are constructed of high-strength plastic.
 There is also the potential of foaming agents that make it even stronger though make it lightweight enough to be used as decking boards.
 PVC decking can be used in the same manner as composite, aluminum, or wood for just this purpose.